 Written by guest author: Chris Meabe

 As one of Oregon’s most popular hiking locations, Silver Falls State Park has a lot to offer everyone, from experienced campers to families looking for a day hike.
-A little more than an hour from Portland, Silver Falls offers over 9,000 acres of pristine wilderness with well-maintained trails and dozens of campsites.
+A little more than an hour from Portland, Silver Falls offers over 9,000 acres of pristine wilderness with well-maintained trails, dozens of campsites and of course some of the most beautiful waterfalls in all of Oregon.

 To make the most of this fantastic area, you should keep in mind a few things before your trip: